PetabyteBrain/Home-Automation/Modules/KeychainStorage/ModuleDescription.md

 - [x] split module into seperate parts (buton trigger & motor activator)
 - [x] research how to make multiple esp32 comumnicate and how Esp-now works
   - [x] start building module on breadboard
-  - [ ] programm module.
+  - [x] programm module.
-- [ ] Design Housing for the seperate parts of the module
+- [x] Design Housing for the seperate parts of the module
   - [ ] 3d print and test out module with housing
   - [ ] make changes if need be
+- [ ] document module
+  - [x] create Diagram of Module and add to document
-- [ ] document module and it's function
+  - [ ] document function and utility of Module

 See the [open issues](https://github.com/PetabyteBrain/Home-Automation/issues) for a full list of proposed features (and known issues).